MicrosoftDocs/windows-dev-docs/hub/powertoys/text-extractor.md

 Text Extractor enables you to copy text from anywhere on your screen, including inside images or videos.
 This code is based on [Joe Finney's Text Grab](https://github.com/TheJoeFin/Text-Grab).

-## How to activate
+## Activating Text Extractor

 With the activation shortcut (default: <kbd>⊞ Win</kbd>+<kbd>Shift</kbd>+<kbd>T</kbd>), you'll see an overlay on the screen.
 Click and hold your primary mouse button and drag to activate your capture.
 The text will be saved to your clipboard.

-## How to deactivate
+## Deactivating Text Extractor

 Capture mode is deactivated immediately after text in the selected region is recognized and copied to the clipboard.
-You can exit capture mode by pressing <kbd>Esc</kbd> at any moment.
+You can deactivate capture mode by pressing <kbd>Esc</kbd> at any moment.

-## Adjust while trying to capture
+## Adjusting the capture region while using Text Extractor

 By holding <kbd>Shift</kbd>, you will change from adjusting the capture region's size to moving the capture region.
 When you release <kbd>Shift</kbd>, you will be able to resize again.